thanos-io/thanos/docs/storage.md

 ##### S3 Server-Side Encryption

-SSE can be configued using the `sse_config`.
+SSE can be configured using the `sse_config`.
 [SSE-S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html), [SSE-KMS](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingKMSEncryption.html), and [SSE-C](https://docs.aws.amazon.com/AmazonS3/latest/dev/ServerSideEncryptionCustomerKeys.html) are supported.

 * If type is set to `SSE-S3` you do not need to configure other options.